SEO (Search Engine Optimization)

 - Try to keep your pages or posts to a minimum length of at least 300 words.

 A focus keyword is the search term that you want your page to rank for.
 Focus keywords are short 1-5 word descriptions of the main topic of the page.
-By entering a focus keyword into the Yoast SEO input field, Yoast evaluates the page’s content and provides feedback on how to improve content for the focus keyword.
+By entering a focus keyword in Yoast SEO, Yoast evaluates the page’s content and provides feedback on how to improve content for the focus keyword.

 When selecting a focus keyword, think about what the user will type into their search engines.
-Your keyword should be relevant, and should also be easily used in a sentence.
-Once selected, your focus keyword can be used frequently throughout the page:
+Your keyword should be relevant and also easily used in a sentence.
+Once selected, your focus keyword can be used frequently throughout the page (but don’t overdo it by purposely injecting your keyword in every other sentence — search engines will penalize you if they think you’re trying to game them):

 - Mention your focus keyword and synonyms of that keyword in the main content of your page.
 You want at least one mention of the focus keyword in the first paragraph of content at the very least.